Formal vs. Informal Logic

 - Make valid inferences from these statements (transitive property and contrapositive).
 Note any false inferences, if any, such as the Fallacy of the Converse and Fallacy of the Inverse.

-The opposite of Must be True is Cannot be true.
-In Cannot be True questions you will find four choices that are correct and one choice that can never be correct.
+The opposite of Must Be True is Must Be False.
+In Must Be False questions you will find four choices that are correct and one choice that can never be correct.
 So, you just run through the choices with Process of Elimination to knock the four workable ones and select the one answer that can never work.